 Unlike normal termites, alates, or flying termites, are attracted by warmth and light.
 Homemade DIY methods rarely work.
 What we suggest is you inspect the seals of your windows, around the doors and the door trims, and of course, the roof.
 Those are the most likely entry points.

 If you have swarms of alates outside your house invest in zappers.
-Flying termites love light and are easily attracted to zappers.
+Flying termites love the light and are easily attracted to zappers.
 Make sure the zapper is the only light source in proximity and leave it on for the night.

 How to Get Rid of Flying Termites